 Primary Weapons MK109 Pro Complete Upper Receiver

-The Primary Weapons MK109 Pro is a complete upper receiver that comes ready to install with a .300 Blackout lower right out of the box.
+The Primary Weapons MK109 Pro is a complete upper receiver.
+It comes ready to install with a .300 Blackout lower right out of the box.

-This receiver comes with a free-floating M-LOK handguard and a short 9.75 inch barrel with a 1:8 twist rate.
-It also has an adjustable gas system and has a Radian Weapons Raptor charging handle installed.
+This receiver comes with a free-floating M-LOK handguard and a short 9.75-inch barrel, also with a 1:8 twist rate.
+It also has an adjustable gas system and a Radian Weapons Raptor charging handle.
 It does not come with sights, so you’ll need to add those yourself.
-Fortunately, the MK109 has a Picatinny rail over the top of the receiver that makes it easy to add sights, lasers, optics, and other accessories.
+The MK109 has a Picatinny rail that makes it easy to add optics and other accessories.

-The receiver to the MK109 Pro itself is built out of 7075-T6 aluminum and has a blackened anodized finish, which means it can hold up well from rain, snow, or moisture.
+The MK109 Pro receiver sports its 7075-T6 aluminum material.
+It has a blackened anodized finish, which means it holds up well from rain, snow, or moisture.
 The total weight of the MK109 is just over three and a half pounds, which makes it a very lightweight option as well.

-If you are looking for a solid complete .300 AAC upper receiver that is built out of the highest quality components, you’ll want to check out the MK109 Pro.
-This complete upper receiver comes with excellent features including an adjustable gas system, free floating handguard, Radian Weapons charging handle, and a durable aluminum build construction.
+Looking for a solid .300 AAC upper receiver built out of the highest quality components?
+You’ll want to check out the MK109 Pro!
+This complete upper receiver comes with excellent features.
+In addition, this has an adjustable gas system.
+It features a free-floating handguard, a charging handle, and a durable aluminum build.